Frequently Asked Questions

 Bus - Bus routes 33, 281, 285, 481), R68 and X26 all go through the Kingston Road/Manor Road/Ferry Road crossroads, which is just a 2 minute walk down Broom Road to The Anglers.

-Parking - There is a small car park at the pub, but this fills very quickly, however you can usually park free of charge on Ferry Road on Teddington village side of the crossroads.
+Parking - There is a small car park at the pub, but this fills very quickly.
+You can usually park free of charge on Ferry Road on Teddington village side of the crossroads.

 For Kingston Sessions: